How much can you save?

 To get a more precise understanding of the comparative benefits of different loan types, speak with a loan advisor at Freedom Mortgage.
 Also check out our home refinance calculator FAQs that can help you decide if refinancing makes sense for you:

-"Is refinancing worth it?" is a question many homeowners ask when mortgage interest rates are low.
+"Is refinancing worth it?" is a question many homeowners ask when interest rates are low.
 And it’s a good question!
 Mortgage refinances often require you to complete a new application, provide a new set of income and financial documents, and pay closing costs.
-You want the expense of refinancing to be worthwhile by significantly lowering your interest rate, lowering your monthly payment, or improving other terms of your mortgage.
+You want the expense of refinancing to be worthwhile by significantly lowering your interest rate, lowering your monthly payment, or improving other terms of your loan.
 By refinancing, the total finance charges may be higher over the life of the loan.

-- Are today’s rates lower than the rate on your current mortgage?
 When you are refinancing your home, the question to ask is "Are today’s mortgage rates low compared to your current rate?"
 You want the rate you may be able to get today to be significantly lower than your current rate to make refinancing your home worthwhile.

-- How long do you plan to live in your home after refinancing?
 This is an important question to ask because you pay the costs of refinancing upfront and enjoy the savings over time.
 So if you are planning on selling your home soon after you refinance, you might not "break even" – which is the point where the savings from lowering your interest rate are equal to your closing costs.

 When you are trying to understand the closing costs of a refinance, it is useful to look at the APR vs the interest rate of the loan.
 APR (or "annual percentage rate") helps you better understand the total cost of a refinance.
 When there is a large difference between the interest rate and annual percentage rate of a refinance, this can be a sign the loan comes with significant closing costs.
 When the difference is small, this often means the loan has fewer closing costs.